Victorian Artists' Society: Building restoration

-The Victorian Artists’ Society building is Heritage and National Trust listed.
-In 1873, a grant of land on Albert street became available and allowed for a modest structure.
-The building is opposite St. Patrick's Cathedral and 600m from Parliament House.
+The Victorian Artists’ Society building is Heritage and National Trust listed given its historic importance since 1873, when a grant of land on Albert street became available and allowed for a modest structure.
+The building is in an equally notable precinct, opposite St. Patrick's Cathedral and 600m from Parliament House.
 According to Professor Miles Lewis of the Australian Architectural Index, the building was originally one-story with measurements of 14.3m x 9.1 x 6m, built by Corben & Stuart.
 The Romanesque-style building was originally designed by architect Leonard Terry, a designer of warehouses and banks, and Richard Speight.

-The house underwent renovations in the late 1970s, installing fluorescent lighting, which they later changed again.
+The house underwent renovations in the late 1970s, with fluorescent lighting installed, which later was modernised with spotlight tracks.
 Although the building has been renovated, the original 1873 studio and 1892 staircase, galleries, and balcony remain.
 The original Baltic pine floor, tables, and easels still remain the same.
 An elevator has been added.

 In 2015, the historic building was threatened by severe water damage and needed urgent restoration repairs for a cost of approximately $1 million.
-The building needed cosmetic attention, roof restoration, replastering, replumbing, and new electricity installed.
+The building needed cosmetic attention, roof restoration, replastering, replumbing, and new electrical wiring installed.
 The society began the restoration funded entirely by donations and money raised.
-In May 2015, twenty of the society's artists participated in a mass portrait painting called “People Painting People,” with several well-known members of the public, including former Victorian Police commissioner Ken Lay, as the artist subjects.
+In May 2015, twenty of the society's artists participated in a mass portrait painting called “People Painting People,” with several well-known members of the public, including former Victoria Police commissioner Ken Lay, as the artists' subjects.
 This fundraiser event and multiple others contributed to the money raised for the building restoration.
 Australian arts and heritage consultant, Tracey Avery advised and reported on paint finishes, new colour schemes and prepared for approval by Heritage Victoria.
 After approximately five years of renovations and $2.5 million raised by both members and donors, the building restoration was complete.